pybpod/pybpod-api/docs/source/index.rst

 ===================
 **pybpod-api** is a Python library that enables communication with the latest `Bpod device <https://sanworks.io/shop/viewproduct?productID=1011>`_ version.
 You can use it directly as a CLI (Command Line Interface) or use your favorite GUI to interact with it.

+This library is maintained by a team of SW developers at the `Champalimaud Foundation <http://research.fchampalimaud.org>`_.
+Please find more information on section :ref:`Project Info <project-info-label>`.

 What is Bpod?
 -------------